 Baselane vs BorderBird

 Baselane is excellent free landlord banking software — for US residents with US property.
-The moment you cross the border, it stops working.
+But it's built end-to-end around US banking and US tax: it has no CAD accounting, no Bank of Canada exchange-rate handling, and no Canadian tax reporting (T776, NR4, Section 216), so it can't model a Canadian rental.
 BorderBird is built for cross-border landlords with Canadian and US property in the same ledger.

 Baselane (founded 2020, New York) built a compelling product around a simple thesis: landlords should not pay for software that Baselane can give them for free by earning revenue from banking deposits and interchange.
 The result is free bank accounts, free rent collection, free bookkeeping, and free Schedule E reporting — all funded by the float on landlord deposits and 1% cashback card interchange.